Xqhare/urd/README.md

 - Backups
 - Export your journal

+## Roadmap

+- Year of X (e.g. Progress) / pledge for the year / new years resolution
+- Daily mood tracker
+- Important day marker

 ## Issues preventing a stable release

 - Creating a new viewport will crash the app if it's not supported by the device